 Likewise it is important to have the images or video represent the end result or the benefit of doing business with you.
 This includes using real video and real photos whenever possible as part of your visual marketing strategy.

 - Use the Noun Project to download icons that are recognizable.

 - Stick to a simple color palette

-Your business website should compel a visitor to engage your business, and one of the main reasons that someone won’t engage is for lack of trust.
+Your business website should compel a visitor to engage your business, and one of the main reasons that someone won’t engage is lack of trust.

-Give visitors reason to trust your products and services by appealing to their intellect.
+Give visitors a reason to trust your products and services by appealing to their intellect.
 Provide ample evidence for your claims, and give examples of the service or products benefits.
 This can be done by showcasing testimonies of past and current customers, writing helpful blog posts, or addressing common objections directly in your copy.